SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 to see the error message to determine what was wrong with the command line.
 Since this may be inconvenient, you can choose to omit the argument description list, or the usage help entirely, when an error occurs, using the [`ParseOptions.ShowUsageOnError`][] property.
-In this case, the user will have to use the "-Help" argument to see the full help.
+In this case, the user will have to use the `-Help` argument to see the full help.

 ## Hidden arguments